Ragu vs Bolognese: a Sausage Ragù

 - Repeat with the wine (add and cook at a low simmer, stirring occasionally until absorbed).1 cup red wine

 - Add the can of tomatoes (discard the basil, if your can has basil), salt, and nutmeg, and cover.
 Continue to cook at a low simmer for at least 30 minutes.
-Occasionally check on the pot to skim off any fat that rises to the surface and then stir to break up the tomatoes.28 ounces (1 can) whole tomatoes, 1 teaspoon salt, ½ teaspoon nutmeg
+Occasionally check on the pot to skim off any fat that rises to the surface and then stir to break up the tomatoes.28 ounces (1 large can) whole tomatoes, 1 teaspoon salt, ½ teaspoon nutmeg

 - When the pasta has cooked, drain and return it to the pasta pot.
 Add as much sauce as desired to the cooked pasta and cook for an additional minute so the pasta absorbs some of the sauce.